ajay-s-rawat/Portfolio/replit.md

 ## Overview

 This is a full-stack web application built with a modern tech stack featuring a React frontend with TypeScript, Express.js backend, and PostgreSQL database.
-The application is a game developer portfolio website for "Alex Chen" showcasing projects, skills, and experience in game development.
+The application is a professional portfolio website for "Ajay Singh Rawat", a Senior Unity Developer with 7+ years of experience, showcasing real projects, skills, and professional experience in game development with downloadable resume functionality.

 ## User Preferences